alen-kuriakose/Expense_Tracker/README.md

  2. Sign In
     Users should be able to login to the platform using the credentials or social media authentication method (whichever is easy for you).

- 3.The logged in users should be able to add their expenses with the following fields
-     Spend Title, Category, Spend Amount, Date, Description (Optional)
+ 3. The logged in users should be able to add their expenses with the following fields Spend Title, Category, Spend Amount, Date, Description (Optional)

  4. Expense Report Page